For more information contact Andrea Schreier: firstname.lastname@example.org

 Kootenai Tribe of Idaho Conservation Aquaculture

 By 2014, nearly 500 adult Kootenai River white sturgeon had been genotyped by the GVL, representing about ½ of the wild population.
 Within each year of genetic monitoring, wild broodstock used in the Kootenai Tribe of Idaho conservation aquaculture program possessed ~80-90% of the wild population’s neutral genetic diversity.
-A total of 96% of wild genetic diversity has been represented by broodstock.
+A total of 96% of wild genetic diversity has been represented by broodstock when look across years.
 Seventeen microsatellite loci allow for highly accurate parentage assignment in hatchery families, although relatedness among adults (potential parents) in this small population can complicate parentage assignment of juveniles captured in the wild when year class is uncertain.

 Our analysis of apparent survival revealed that only 55% of families released by the conservation aquaculture program are represented by progeny still at large in the Kootenai River.
 There was high variability in the reproductive success of parent pairs, with many families extirpated completely and some families leaving hundreds of offspring.
 We found a significant reduction in genetic diversity conservation within most years of the program relative to genetic diversity of year classes at the time of release.
 Ne (estimated from broodstock demographics) also declined significantly in most years of the program due to post-release mortality of juveniles.
 Because releases have been occurring for over a decade, however, there was no decline in overall genetic diversity conservation of the program.